teracow/googliser/README.md

 ---
 This is a **[BASH](https://en.wikipedia.org/wiki/Bash_\(Unix_shell\))** script to perform fast image downloads sourced from **[Google Images](https://www.google.com/imghp?hl=en)** based upon a user-specified search-phrase.
 It's a web-page scraper that feeds a list of image URLs to **[Wget](https://en.wikipedia.org/wiki/Wget)** to download images in parallel then combines them using ImageMagick's **[montage](http://www.imagemagick.org/Usage/montage/#montage)** into a single gallery image.
 The idea is to build a picture of a phrase.

-This is an expansion upon a solution provided by [ShellFish](https://stackoverflow.com/questions/27909521/download-images-from-google-with-command-line) and has been updated to handle Google's various page-code changes from  April 2016 to August 2017.
+This is an expansion upon a solution provided by [ShellFish](https://stackoverflow.com/questions/27909521/download-images-from-google-with-command-line) and has been updated to handle Google's various page-code changes from  April 2016 to June 2018.

 Big thanks to [dardo82](https://gist.github.com/dardo82/567eac882b678badfd097bae501b64e2) for his work on OSX compatibility.
 His mods have been incorporated into this script.